CalvinTChi/PubMed_Journal_Recommendation/README.md

 `python train_category.py`

 Run this script to visualize embeddings for topic prediction and/or impact factor prediction.
-To visualize embedding for impact factor or topic only, just include `topic` or `if` respectively.
+To visualize embedding for impact factor or topic only, include only `topic` or `if` respectively.

 `python visualize_embedding.py topic if`

 ## Journal Prediction
 To train the (1) baseline CNN, (2) multi-task CNN, or (3) embedding-augmented CNN, run the scripts `baseline.py`, `multitask.py`, or `embedding_model.py` respectively.
+For example

 `python embedding_model.py`

 Following script evaluates performance of a model in terms of (1) accuracy, (2) coverage AUC, and (3) k to achieve 90% coverage accuracy.
 The script also plots the coverage accuracy vs percent coverage curve.
 To evaluate a model, include the saved model name at the end without the file ending.
 For example, to evaluate a trained model saved as `embedding2.h5`, run

 `python evaluate.py embedding2`